 This page contains all of our guidance documents.
-While we've produced or collated these for use by the heat suppliers of our registered heat networks, they also represent sector-wide best practice.
+While we've produced or collated these for use by the heat suppliers for our registered heat networks, they also represent sector-wide best practice.

 The guidance is intended to supplement the standards set out in our Scheme Rules, by helping heat suppliers interpret and apply them.